-In The Night After, she is disturbed when she (and most of the neighbors, in all likelyhood) hears Bon Bon and Lyra going at it; a few weeks later, in Helping...Hands?, she is still embarassed by the experience.
+In The Night After, she is disturbed when she (and most of the neighbors, in all likelihood) hears Bon Bon and Lyra going at it; a few weeks later, in Helping...Hands?, she is still embarrassed by the experience.

 In A Hard Bargain, Cheerilee's off-hand comments about the "fun" her parents used to have make Trixie squirm.

 Also, Word of God is that she's most likely asexual, though not adverse to forming close Platonic relationships.

 Character Development: Before the events of Longest Night, Longest Day, and for a good chunk of that story as well, Trixie really wanted to be a corrupt, scheming manipulator in the Night Court.
 She just wasn't very good at it.
 Her friendship with the other Elements of Harmony has changed her dramatically for the better over the course of several months, though At the Grand Galloping Gala reminds us that there are many nobles in Canterlot who still vividly remember her as an egotistical, politically clumsy Jerkass.

 Conspiracy Theorist: For Trixie, unless it's one of the other Elements, there is no gesture that cannot be construed as the product of the machinations of members of the Night Court in a bid to gain control of one or more of the Elements.
 Fortunately or unfortunately, she is frequently right.

 Also unfortunately, for all her paranoia she doesn't realize just how corrupt the Night Court is as a whole.